 Cater for local organizations

 Donating free catering to a local charity or organization is an amazing way to show community support.
 There are plenty of ways you can do this.
 You can pick a charity to consistently support every year or rotate through a few local ones.
 Also, there are local companies that host charity auctions.
-You can auction off a private dinner catered exclusively by your company.
+You can auction off a private dinner catered exclusively by your company’s own food.

 Work with local farms

-Think about sourcing your ingredients from local farms in your area.
-This not only supports local farmers but also reduces your company’s carbon footprint.
+Think about sourcing organic food and ingredients from local farms in your area.
+This supports local farmers and reduces your company’s carbon footprint.
 Farm to Table Catering in Grass Valley, CA, specializes in full-service, farm-to-table meals.
 Their sustainable menu is local, fresh, and seasonal.

 Streamline operations with technology

 Technology makes experiences easier and more efficient for everyone.
-Consider adding ordering systems and other convenient touchpoints to your catering business.
+Consider adding ordering through online business systems and other convenient touchpoints to your catering business.
 Remember - the little things are what will transform your team and your customer experience.

 Your catering dreams have all the potential.
-As long as you have the passion, hard work, and this catering ideas guide in your pocket, you can make your catering business a huge success.
+As long as you have the passion, hard work, and this catering ideas guide in your pocket, you can make your catering service a profitable business.